ambitioninc/fleming/README.md

 This repository contains the Fleming package, which contains a set of routines for doing datetime manipulation.
 Named after Sandford Fleming, the father of worldwide standard timezones, this package is meant to aid datetime manipulations with regards to timezones.

-It addresses some of the common difficulties with timezones and datetime objects, such as performing arithmetic and datetime truncation across a Daylight Savings Time border.
+Fleming addresses some of the common difficulties with timezones and datetime objects, such as performing arithmetic and datetime truncation across a Daylight Savings Time border.
 It also provides utilities for generating date ranges and getting unix times with respect to timezones.

-The functions in this package are outlined below.
+Fleming accepts pytz timezone objects as parameters, and it is assumed that the user has a basic understanding of pytz.
+Click [here](http://pytz.sourceforge.net/) for more information about pytz.

+A brief description of each function in this package is below.
+More detailed descriptions and advanced usage of the functions follow after that.
+- convert_to_tz: Converts a datetime object into a provided timezone.
+- add_timedelta: Adds a timedelta to a datetime object.
+- floor: Truncates a datetime object down to a time interval.
+- intervals: Gets a range of times at a given timedelta interval.
+- unix_time: Returns a unix time stamp of a datetime object.

+Note that all of these functions properly handle Daylight Savings Time transitions and other artifacts not normally supported in datetime manipulation.
+Keep reading for more detailed descriptions and examples of the functions.

 ### convert_to_tz(dt, tz, return_naive=False)
 Given an aware or naive datetime dt, convert it to the timezone tz.